DavyJonesLocker/ruby-destroyed_at/README.md

 #### Warning: Dependent relations with destroy ####
 Be careful when destroying parent relationships that have `dependent:
 :destroy`.
 If the child
-relationship does not also `include destroyed_at`, then when you call `#destroy` on the parent instance, you will delete the child record, rather than simply marking it `destroyed_at`.
+relationship does not also `include DestroyedAt`, then when you call `#destroy` on the parent instance, you will delete the child record, rather than simply marking it `destroyed_at`.

+The same goes for destroying through relations that omit `include DestroyedAt`, even if the parent and child models include the mixin.

 ### Restoring ####
 When you'd like to "restore" a record, call the `#restore` method on